denisCabrera/portfolio-site/README.md

 - [Docusaurus 2](https://docusaurus.io/) (React-based static site generator)
 - Markdown (`.md`) for all docs and pages
 - GitHub for version control
-- Optionally deployed with GitHub Pages, Vercel, or Netlify
+- Optionally deployed with GitHub Pages

 ---